oasis-tcs/openc2-jadn/jadn-v2.0.md

 * **Enumerated:**
   * Items can be added to an Enumerated type using `extends`.
-  * No mechanism is defined to remove items from an Enumerated type.
+  * No mechanism is currently defined to remove items from an Enumerated type.

 Examples:
 ```